 "I can't wait to get back to normal!"
-We have heard this in so many arenas: school, work, sports and church.
-This pandemic has been so very hard on families in a myriad ways: losing childcare, juggling working at home and virtual schooling, being an essential worker and needing to leave for work, being cut off from extended family and support systems.
+We have heard this in so many arenas over the last three years: school, work, sports and church.
+The pandemic had been so very hard on families in a myriad ways: losing childcare, juggling working at home and virtual schooling, being an essential worker and needing to leave for work, being cut off from extended family and support systems.
 Not to mention the stress of having loved ones sick and not being able to be with them or to have a loved one dying and not be able to be beside them as they walk to their heavenly home.
-We have missed out on graduations, weddings, birthday celebrations and vacations.
-It has been a crazy, unprecedented year indeed.
+We missed out on graduations, weddings, birthday celebrations and vacations.
+It was a crazy, unprecedented time indeed.

-However, if one listens deeper, there were and are benefits that came from this year of 'staying safe at home.'
+However, if one listens deeper, there were and are benefits that came from 'staying safe at home.'
 The pandemic brought along new and unique opportunities to reconnect with our nucleus family.
 More families started taking walks or bike rides together, family mealtime was resurrected, and time was spent doing new activities like puzzles or board games.